infiniflow/infinity/docs/references/pysdk_api_reference.md

       - `"lvq"`: Locally-adaptive vector quantization.
 Works with float vector element only.
     - `"build_type"`: *Optional*
       - `"plain"`: (Default) Plain build.
-      - `"lsg"`: local scaling graph.
+      - `"lsg"`: Local scaling graph.
-    - `"lsg_config"`: *Optional* - A dictionary specifying the parameter settings for the local scaling graph.
-Each key-value pair in the dictionary corresponds to a parameter and its value:
-      - Parameters for the local scaling graph:
+    - `"lsg_config"`: *Optional* - A dictionary with each key-value pair corresponding to a parameter setting of the local scaling graph:
       - `"sample_raito"`: *Optional* - Defaults to `"0.01"`.
-The ratio of number of samples sampled in the dataset (base).
+The ratio of the number of samples in the dataset (base).
       - `"ls_k"`: *Optional* - Defaults to `"10"`.
-The number of nearest neighbors of the selected knn mean $\mu_i$ in Local Scaling.
+The number of nearest neighbors of the selected knn mean in local scaling.
-        - `"alpha"`: *Optional* - Defaults to `"1.0"`. smoothing factor in Local Scaling.
+      - `"alpha"`: *Optional* - Defaults to `"1.0"`.
+The smoothing factor in local scaling.
   - Parameter settings for an IVF index:
     - `"metric"` *Required* - The distance metric to use in a similarity search.
       - `"ip"`: Inner product.